cloud-gov/product/OnboardingChecklist.md

 - [ ] Setup a cloud.gov user account for them via [the “send an invite” page](https://invite.cloud.gov)
 - [ ] Identify a straightforward, well-groomed story in progress that involves their skills domain, schedule a meeting with the owner for an introduction (if it's not you), and setup pairing sessions several times in the first week on the project.
 - [ ] Identify a straightforward, well-groomed first story, ideally something they could conceivably complete in their first two/three weeks using their existing skills.
 Discuss the context with them, then make them the assignee for the card.
-- [ ] Make suggestions for how your onboarding experience could have been improved as comments on [the onboarding template card](https://trello.com/c/0AJyOrxG/649-template-ramp-up-newperson-on-cloud-gov-team).
+- [ ] Make suggestions for how your onboarding experience could have been improved as PRs on [the onboarding template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md).
-- [ ] Ask `#admins-github` to have them added to the [@18F/cloud.gov team](https://github.com/orgs/18F/teams/cloud-gov) on GitHub
+- [ ] Confirm they have 2FA enabled for GitHub, and ask `#admins-github` to have them added to the [@18F/cloud.gov team](https://github.com/orgs/18F/teams/cloud-gov) on GitHub

 ### Atlas-specific items
-- [ ] Ask `#admins-github` to have them added to the [@18F/devops-staff](https://github.com/orgs/18F/teams/cloud-gov-ops) team on GitHub
+- [ ] Ask `#admins-github` to have them added to the [@18F/cloud-gov-team](https://github.com/orgs/18F/teams/cloud-gov-ops) team on GitHub **(For contractors: Confirm they have cleared GSA security review before doing this one!)**
-- [ ] If the new person is a contractor, ask `#admins-github` to have them added to the [@18F/devops-staff](https://github.com/orgs/18F/teams/cloud-gov-contractors) team on GitHub
+- [ ] If the new person is a contractor, ask `#admins-github` to have them added to the [@18F/cloud-gov-contractors](https://github.com/orgs/18F/teams/cloud-gov-contractors) team on GitHub
 - [ ] Grant them access to the following (where applicable): AWS, New Relic, PagerDuty, StatusPage
 - [ ] Take them through [AWS onboarding](https://docs.cloud.gov/ops/aws-onboarding/) (if applicable)
-- [ ] Give them a walkthrough of cloud.gov from an architecture perspective
+- [ ] Give them a walkthrough of cloud.gov from an architecture and repository perspective